S-Spektrum-M/catalyst/docs/project_structure.md

     catalyst.cpp            -- this represents the entry point to the catalyst executable ...
-TBD                 -- this represents the space for one off future source files subcommands/            -- catalyst is fundamentally a subcommand driven program, so it makes sense for the code structure to reflect that add/                -- this is a representative sample of most subcommands parse_cli.cpp   -- every subcommand has a `parse_cli.cpp` to define how we want to parse command line. action.cpp      -- this represents what to do, given a set of command line options and flags. include/catalyst/
+TBD                 -- this represents the space for one off future source files subcommands/            -- catalyst is fundamentally a subcommand driven program, so it makes sense for the code structure to reflect that add.hpp             -- this is a representative sample of most subcommands include/catalyst/
     ...
 TBD                 -- this represents the space for one off future header files subcommands/            -- catalyst is fundamentally a subcommand driven program, so it makes sense for the code structure to reflect that